Sailing in Off-season – Charter a Yacht During Winter in the Mediterranean

 We’re all used to sailing in summer, aren’t we?
 It’s the time of the year when the weather conditions are ideal for leisure sailors.
 You can relax on the boat while cruising the calm waters, refresh yourself with a swim in a secret bay, and dine in waterfront restaurants packed with tourists.

-What Is Off-season Sailing and How Long Does It Last?
+What Is Winter Sailing and How Long Does It Last?

-Off-season sailing refers to all charter weeks from mid-October of the current year to April of the next year.
+Winter sailing refers to all charter weeks from mid-October of the current year to April of the next year.
 In Mediterranean terms, this means sailing in late autumn, winter, or early spring.
-Sailing in the off-season may not be as popular as sailing in the high season, but it does offer some benefits that often go overlooked.
+Sailing in the winter may not be as popular as sailing in the high season, but it does offer some benefits that often go overlooked.

 Your sailing vacation is usually based on the weather factor.
 When the weather is nice, you casually sail the sea.
 But weather during colder months poses certain challenges some seasoned sailors enjoy.